Burmese people: Concept of taing-yin-tha

 Similar to the concepts of pribumi in Indonesia and bumiputera in Malaysia, Burmese society categorises indigenous peoples who historically lived in modern-day Myanmar as taing-yin-tha (တိုင်းရင်းသား), which is typically translated as 'national race' or 'indigenous race.'
 Taing-yin-tha literally means 'those who form the basis of the state' or 'offspring of a region.'

-The Burmese government officially recognizes officially 135 taing-yin-tha ethnic groups (တိုင်းရင်းသားလူမျိုး) as "original inhabitants" who lived in Myanmar before the British annexation of Lower Burma in 1824.
+The Burmese government officially recognizes 135 taing-yin-tha ethnic groups (တိုင်းရင်းသားလူမျိုး) as "original inhabitants" who lived in Myanmar before the British annexation of Lower Burma in 1824.
 These 'ethnic' designations have been challenged and disputed as exclusionary and arbitrary legacies of colonialism that "reified and rigidified ethnic identities", inevitably sowing political and economic divisions along ethnic lines.
 In the pre-colonial era, cultural identities were fluid and dynamic, defined on the basis of patron–client relationships, religions, and regions.

 Ethnic identity in Myanmar has been significantly shaped by colonialism and decolonisation.
 During the early colonial era, the term taing-yin-tha was not politically salient.
 In the 1950s, the term was used to promote solidarity among indigenous peoples.
 By the 1960s, the term evolved, acquiring a more prescriptive definition, specifically referencing the country's eight 'national races', the Bamar (Burmans), Shan, Karen, Rakhine (Arakanese), Mon, Kachin, Chin, and Kayah (Karenni).
 After the 1962 Burmese coup d'état, this term began to acquire political saliency, central to the Burmese military's nation-building programme, which closely linked indigenous heritage with rights to Burmese citizenship.

 In the 1980s, the government formally categorised ethnolinguistic groups into 135 subcategories within the construct of the eight national races, an idea further propagated by the military junta after the 1988 coup.
 This has remained the official framework for categorising the country's diverse communities.
 Myanmar's seven states are named after each of the national races, with the exception of the Bamar, who have traditionally lived in all seven regions (formerly called divisions).